klojang4j/klojang-check/README.md

 Check.notNull(file).is(writable());
 ```

-This is a good time to point out that checks in the `CommonChecks` class _only_ validate
-"what it says on the tin".
-So the `writable()` check does not do an implicit null check.
+Note that a check in the `CommonChecks` only does "what it says on the tin".
+So the
+`writable()` check does _not_ do an implicit null check.
+If the `file` argument in the
-If the `file` argument in the above example can possibly be null, you must start with a
+above example can possibly be null, you must start with a null check.
-null check.

 Checks on different values can be also be chained: